 We’re going to be right up front with you about how we feel about using muzzles to stop dogs from barking.
 Muzzles have one primary purpose: To stop dogs from biting people, other dogs, and other animals.
 We do not recommend using muzzles to stop a dog from barking.

-If you have problems with a barking dog, you will find many other more humane and effective ways to train your dog to know when it is OK to bark and when he needs to be quiet.
+To train or stop a barking dog, you need to train the dog, not muzzle them.
+Get to the source of the barking.
+Muzzling a dog to stop them from barking is inhumane and traumatic for the animal.
+You will find humane and effective ways to train your dog so it learns when it is OK to bark and when it needs to be quiet.
 In fact, we recommend you start by reading about our train, treat, repeat approach to teaching dogs how to obey.

 Many times when dog owners resort to muzzles to silence barking dogs, we find that the problem is with the human, not the canine.
 To train a dog to learn the difference between good and bad behaviors, the keys are consistency, patience, repetition and combining all of that with the right dog training tools.